 Question: How often do you have to add water to the compost buckets in Arizona heat?

 Answer: The beds get watered 2-3 times a week during the summer and about once a week in the winter.
 The buckets are in the middle of one of the watering grids in my beds and get watered as well.

 Question: Can you add chicken poop to the buckets?

 Answer: You can, in small amounts.
 Too much will overwhelm the worms.
 Just mix the poop with bedding (anything that was a tree…leaves or shredded cardboard or mulch) and they will do great.

-Question: Do the finish castings seep into the garden through the holes in the bucket or does it need to be scooped out?
+Question: Do the finished castings seep into the garden through the holes in the bucket or does it need to be scooped out?

 Question: How do the in-bed vermicomposting worms do during the summer?
 Is there anything special you do to keep them cool during Arizona summers so they don’t die?

-Answer: They burrow down into the beds to stay cool.
+Answer: They burrow down into the beds and look for cool spots to stay cool.
 In-bed worm composting in Arizona is a great option for our hot summers.
 Beds should be at least 12 inches deep.